tmcgilchrist/battleship-ocaml/README.md

     invalid position it returns None) (DONE)
   * Make board sorted in print_board (DONE)
   * Fix types exported in .mli (DONE)
   * Attack returns updated board and result of attack (DONE)
   * Remove _exn versions of functions so they return option types (Mostly).
     _exn's left show where we expect to convert between chars in a know range and if theyre outside that range something is wrong internally.
   * Write a dumb agent to play game.
-  * write test case for entire game, using opposition board and attack board
+  * Write test case for entire game, using opposition board and attack board